YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-09-internship-reflections.markdown

 To take care of my spiritual wellness, I (am still trying) to pray every day.

-Any work that contributes to wellness is something that I would be very interested in ;)
+I realize that I do not care much about what technology I would use at work.
+My background is in electrical engineering and data science, so I would be most comfortable doing work in these fields.
+However, any work that contributes to wellness is something that I would be very interested in ;)

 #### Learning/Growth